Complexity results for generating subgraphs: NP- complete cases

 \begin{proof} Let $G$ be a $K_{1,4}$-free graph.
 An induced complete bipartite subgraph of $G$ is isomorphic to $K_{i,j}$, for $1 \leq i \leq j \leq3$.
 Hence, the number of these subgraphs is $O(n^{6})$, which is polynomial.
 Every unbalanced induced complete bipartite subgraph of $G$ is a copy of $K_{1,2}$ or $K_{1,3}$ or $K_{2,3}$.
 The number of these subgraphs is $O(n^{5})$.

 Assume, on the contrary, that there exists a polynomial algorithm solving the $\mathbf{GS}$ problem for $K_{1,4}$-free graphs.
-The following algorithm decides polynomially whether a $K_{1,4}$-free graph $G$ is well-covered.
-For each induced complete bipartite unbalanced subgraph $B$ of $G$ on vertex sets of bipartition $B_{X}$ and $B_{Y}$, decide polynomially whether $B$ is generating.
+The following algorithm decides in polynomial time whether a $K_{1,4}$-free graph $G$ is well-covered.
+For each induced complete bipartite unbalanced subgraph $B$ of $G$ on vertex sets of bipartition $B_{X}$ and $B_{Y}$, decide in polynomial time whether $B$ is generating.
 Once an unbalanced generating subgraph is discovered, the algorithm terminates announcing $G$ is not well-covered.
 If the algorithm checked all induced complete bipartite unbalanced subgraphs of $G$, and none of them is generating, then $G$ is well-covered.
-Hence, the $\mathbf{WC}$ problem is polynomial when its input is restricted to $K_{1,4}$-free graphs, but that contradicts Theorem \ref{wck14npc}.
-Thus the $\mathbf{GS}$ problem is \textbf{NP-}complete, when its input is a $K_{1,4}$-free graph. \end{proof}
+Hence, the $\mathbf{WC}$ problem can be solved in polynomial time when its input is restricted to $K_{1,4}$-free graphs, but that contradicts Theorem \ref{wck14npc}.
+Thus the $\mathbf{GS}$ problem is \textbf{NP-}complete, when its input is a $K_{1,4} $-free graph. \end{proof}